HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com

 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease. newfewrwngwgwrg wrg rwg rwlg sdm;dm  d ewewwg g e vsnvd dv d md vdsv d  f rw lhvjv vjgv
+Built to support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.

 ## 🚀 Features